AN ACT RELATING TO USE OF VERMONT PRODUCTS AND NUTRITION EDUCATION IN SCHOOLS

 Sec.
 1. FINDINGS; INTENT

-(a) The general assembly finds that it is in the best interests of Vermont children, farmers, and communities to empower schools and state agencies to increase their use of local farm products in their food service programs, particularly school meals programs, because:
+(a) The general assembly finds that it is in the best interests of Vermont children, farmers, and communities to empower schools, regulated child care programs, and state agencies to increase their use of local farm products in their food service programs, particularly school meals programs, because:

 (1) Research shows that children who exercise moderately and eat a healthy diet are less likely to be overweight and have less risk of heart disease, cancer, diabetes, or high blood pressure as adults.
 Since a child can receive 55 percent of his or her daily nutritional requirements from the school breakfast and lunch program, it is important to encourage children to eat a healthy diet of fresh food at school.
 This is particularly important for the 21,000 Vermont children who live in households unable to provide enough nutritious food in order to lead an active and healthy life.
 Further, inadequate nutrition can prevent children from learning effectively; research shows an improvement in student behavior and academic performance and improved health scores when nutrition is improved.